 Laureline began her journey with SpringTide in April 2016.
 An avid traveler, she has been to all continents except Antarctica!
 But it’s definitely on her bucket list.
 Most notably, Laureline has visited Japan, Thailand, Fiji, Croatia, Ireland, Italy, Spain, USA, Morocco, Tunisia and more.
 She has lived and worked in Australia, New Zealand, France, Portugal and Canada.
 What brought Laureline to Victoria (and SpringTide) were the Orcas.
 They are one of her favourite cetacean species and are, in her opinion, some of the most social animals on the planet.
 Working as a Naturalist Guide for SpringTide gives Laureline “a fantastic feeling as I can share my love and interest for animals and show people how amazing they are.
 Hopefully after a cruise with us, people will want to do more to protect the environment and the wildlife.”

-Laureline is also an accomplished doctor in Animal Behavior with a strong interest for social, maternal and sexual behaviors.
+Laureline has a PhD in Animal Behaviour with a strong interest for social, maternal and sexual behaviours.
 Her passion for marine biology has lead her to a career as a Biologist, Lecturer and Naturalist Guide for the last ten years or so.
 During her free time, you can find her sailing and snorkeling, or hiking and spending hours watching animals in the wild.